influxdata/docs-v2/content/influxdb/v2.0/write-data/developer-tools/csv.md

 {{% note %}}
 #### Required annotations and columns
-To write CSV data to InfluxDB with Flux, ALL of the following annotations and columns must be present.
+To write CSV data to InfluxDB with Flux, _all_ of the following annotations and columns must be present.
 Required annotations:

 - `datatype`
 - `group`
 - `default`

-See [annotations](/influxdb/cloud/reference/syntax/annotated-csv/#annotations) for more information.
+See [annotations](/influxdb/v2.0/reference/syntax/annotated-csv/#annotations) for more information.
 With Flux, there must also be a comma between the annotation name and the annotation values (this differs from the `influx write` command).
 An example of valid Flux syntax can be found [here](/influxdb/cloud/reference/syntax/annotated-csv/#annotated-csv-in-flux).